IlyaMatsuev/Apex-GraphQL-Client/docs/types/README.md

 `Boolean hasDirectives()` - Returns true if there is at least one directive for the current node.
 Otherwise returns false.

-`GraphQLFieldNode byAlias(String alias)` - Adds an alias to the node, so, that the results in the GraphQL response can be accessed by that alias name.
+`GraphQLField byAlias(String alias)` - Adds an alias to the node, so, that the results in the GraphQL response can be accessed by that alias name.
 You can read about node aliases [here](https://spec.graphql.org/June2018/#sec-Field-Alias).

-`GraphQLFieldNode withField(String field)` - Adds a new field to the current node.
+`GraphQLField withField(String field)` - Adds a new field to the current node.
 Returns the current node instance.

-`GraphQLFieldNode withFields(String[] fields)` - Adds new fields to the current node.
+`GraphQLField withFields(String[] fields)` - Adds new fields to the current node.
 Returns the current node instance.

-`GraphQLFieldNode withNode(GraphQLFieldNode node)` - Adds a new child node to the current node.
-Accepts one parameter of type [`GraphQLFieldNode`](#graphqlnode).
+`GraphQLField withNode(GraphQLField node)` - Adds a new child node to the current node.
+Accepts one parameter of type [`GraphQLField`](#graphqlnode).
 Returns the current node instance.

-`GraphQLFieldNode withNodes(GraphQLFieldNode[] nodes)` - Adds new child nodes to the current node.
-Accepts one parameter of type [`GraphQLFieldNode[]`](#graphqlnode) (list can also be implicitly converted to the array).
+`GraphQLField withNodes(GraphQLField[] nodes)` - Adds new child nodes to the current node.
+Accepts one parameter of type [`GraphQLField[]`](#graphqlnode) (list can also be implicitly converted to the array).
 Returns the current node instance.

-`GraphQLFieldNode withFragment(String fragmentName)` - Adds a reference to a fragment's fields.
+`GraphQLField withFragment(String fragmentName)` - Adds a reference to a fragment's fields.
 Accepts the fragment name.

-`GraphQLFieldNode withFragments(String[] fragmentNames)` - Adds references to fragments' fields.
+`GraphQLField withFragments(String[] fragmentNames)` - Adds references to fragments' fields.
 Accepts the fragments' names.

-`GraphQLFieldNode withInlineFragment(GraphQLFragmentNode fragment)` - Adds a child fragment node with the set of fields for a particular type.
+`GraphQLField withInlineFragment(GraphQLFragmentNode fragment)` - Adds a child fragment node with the set of fields for a particular type.

-`GraphQLFieldNode withInlineFragments(GraphQLFragmentNode[] fragments)` - Adds child fragment nodes with the set of fields for particular types.
+`GraphQLField withInlineFragments(GraphQLFragmentNode[] fragments)` - Adds child fragment nodes with the set of fields for particular types.

-`GraphQLFieldNode withArgument(String key, Object value)` - Adds a new argument for the current node.
+`GraphQLField withArgument(String key, Object value)` - Adds a new argument for the current node.
 Accepts key and value as parameters.
 Value can be any type - it will be automatically converted to the appropriate GraphQL type.
 Returns the current node instance.

-`GraphQLFieldNode withArgument(GraphQLArgument argument)` - Adds a new argument for the current node.
+`GraphQLField withArgument(GraphQLArgument argument)` - Adds a new argument for the current node.
 Accepts one parameter of type [`GraphQLArgument`](#graphqlargument).
 Returns the current node instance.

-`GraphQLFieldNode withArguments(GraphQLArgument[] arguments)` - Adds new arguments for the current node.
+`GraphQLField withArguments(GraphQLArgument[] arguments)` - Adds new arguments for the current node.
 Accepts one parameter of type [`GraphQLArgument[]`](#graphqlargument) (list can also be implicitly converted to the array).
 Returns the current node instance.

-`GraphQLFieldNode includeIf(Boolean condition)` - Adds a new `include` directive to the current node.
+`GraphQLField includeIf(Boolean condition)` - Adds a new `include` directive to the current node.
 Accepts one parameter of type Boolean.
 Indicates whether the current node needs to be included in the response.
 Returns the current node instance.

-`GraphQLFieldNode includeIf(String variable)` - Adds a new `include` directive to the current node.
+`GraphQLField includeIf(String variable)` - Adds a new `include` directive to the current node.
 Accepts one parameter of type String that represents the query variable name (can be passed with or without the `$` sign).
 Indicates whether the current node needs to be included in the response.
 Returns the current node instance.

-`GraphQLFieldNode skipIf(Boolean condition)` - Adds a new `skip` directive to the current node.
+`GraphQLField skipIf(Boolean condition)` - Adds a new `skip` directive to the current node.
 Accepts one parameter of type Boolean.
 Indicates whether the current node needs to be skipped in the response.
 Returns the current node instance.

-`GraphQLFieldNode skipIf(String variable)` - Adds a new `skip` directive to the current node.
+`GraphQLField skipIf(String variable)` - Adds a new `skip` directive to the current node.
 Accepts one parameter of type String that represents the query variable name (can be passed with or without the `$` sign).
 Indicates whether the current node needs to be skipped in the response.
 Returns the current node instance.

 `String build()` - Builds a non-formatted string representation of the current node.